 If I’ve scared you off, no worries: in Taipei, other night markets are never far away.
 The nearby Wuzhou Street Night Market and Guangzhou Street Night Market lack the seedy reputation of Huaxi Street and might be a better choice if you’re searching for something more tasteful in the area.

 But if you really want to eat at the granddaddy of all night markets in Taipei, it’s Shilin Night Market, located near Jiantan MRT Station on the red metro line (20 minutes from Ximen MRT).
-Claustrophobic travellers beware: Shilin is about as crowded as public places get—anywhere.
+Claustrophobic travellers beware: Shilin Night Market is about as crowded as public places get—anywhere.
 Once you tough out the crowds though, your taste buds will be rewarded with Taipei’s best selection of street food.
 Follow the long queues and harvest all your patience to find all the tastiest Taiwanese street food favourites.